CutbackTG/pastimez/README.md

 **Colour scheme**

-The website will be designed in a super-clean and fresh mix of white #ffffff a custom purple hue #6a1b9a and an off-white grey for shade and subtle blend #f0f0f080 adding natural high contrast for accessiblity and legibility across the site.
+The website will be designed in a super-clean and fresh mix of white #ffffff a custom purple hue #6a1b9a adding natural high contrast for accessiblity and legibility across the site, and an off-white grey for shade and subtle blend #f0f0f080 adding natural high contrast for accessiblity and legibility across the site.

 <img src= assets/images/readme-images/website-colours.png  alt ="website colours for pastimez" width= 800>